 Christian formation for adults is an important part of nurturing the faith and spiritual lives of all people.
-Church School for adults meets from 9:30-10:30 each Sunday morning.
+Sunday School for adults meets from 9:30-10:30 each Sunday morning.

 Classes may cover a wide variety of themes and topics, from a class on Paul's writings to one on the theological import of caring for the Earth.
 Social justice and spiritual practices are often class topics, too.
 The Adult Formation Team seeks to listen deeply to the Spirit, as well as to the concerns of the Binkley congregation.
 In discerning classes, the team also strives to keep a balance of spiritual, theological, biblical and social justice themes.
 Binkley is blessed with many gifted teachers and scholars; challenging questions are welcomed!